menu

 Occupations and Workforce

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Bakersfield is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Bakersfield is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Bakersfield is a village of service providers, professionals, and managers.
 There are especially a lot of people living in Bakersfield who work in management occupations (18.39%), maintenance occupations (14.94%), and office and administrative support (6.90%).

 Also of interest is that Bakersfield has more people living here who work in computers and math than 95% of the places in the US.